 I remember when I was leaving for my first solo trip I was more doubtful than ever.
-I couldn’t decide a thing.
-I thought I was unprepared.
-I was scared and I feared I won’t be able to survive for long.
-And such fears are only natural.
-Travelling alone for the first time can be doubtful.
-It forces us to overthink.
+I was scared and I feared that I won’t be able to survive for long.
 Would it be safe?
 Would the journey be interesting?
 How would I make friends on the road?
 I had a million questions going through my mind.
 But out of all the doubt, one thing that bothered me the most was dealing with the language barrier!

-Last week, a reader asked me on Facebook if his language can make his solo travelling in North of India, tough.
+Last week, a reader asked me on Facebook if the local languages can make his solo travelling in North of India tough.
 He belonged from the South.
-In his words “Is language a barrier for travelling?
-I was planning to travel the north of India next year but I don’t know Hindi.
+In his words “Is language a barrier to travelling?
+I was planning to travel the north of India next month but I don’t know Hindi.
 Can it be a problem?
 PS: I am travelling solo!”

-“PS I am travelling solo” — his message ended with the most important consideration!
+“PS I am travelling solo” — his message ended with the most important part!

-A solo traveller is always scared of a new language, not until he has experienced a few solo journeys before.
-I remember I tried so hard to learn a few phrases in Dzonkha, using the internet, before I even reached Bhutan — for my first ever solo journeys.
-But as I travelled a little more, familiarized myself to the art of long-term travelling, I realised that language makes from little to no impact, on our survival.
-But if the idea of travelling was more than just survival, and you wanted to know the country’s local culture, then language can play a difference.
+A solo traveller is always scared of a new language, not until he has experienced a few journeys.
+I remember I tried so hard to learn a few phrases in Dzonkha, using the internet, before I travelled Bhutan — my first ever solo journeys.
+But as I travelled a little more, familiarized myself to the art of long-term travelling, I realised that language makes from a little to no impact, on our survival.
+But if the idea of travelling was more than just survival, and you wanted to know the country’s local culture, then language plays a significant difference.

-I have missed a lot during my journeys, while travelling through places whose local language made no sense to me.
+I have missed a lot during my journeys while travelling through places where local language made no sense to me.
 Yet, learning a new language, right from the scratch, was never a viable solution.
 So, I kept myself limited to learning a few phrases.

 Learn A Few Phrases

 Not just I am a solo traveller, I am someone who loves exploring offbeat places.
-And every two months I find myself travelling a place, whose native language is totally different than the others I’ve travelled in the past.
+And every two months I find myself travelling a place, where the native language is totally different than the others I’ve travelled in the past.
 So learning a new language, right from the scratch, is not possible.
-This is also because of personal inabilities (yes, I am a slow learner!).
-But even if I was quick at it, I couldn’t be bothered.
+This is also because of personal inabilities (call me a slow learner!).
+But even if I was quick at it, I wouldn’t have bothered.

-However, learning a few basic phrases, is important, and isn’t much of a tall order.
-This includes Hello.
-How much is it?
-Thank you and Goodbye – with ‘how much is it?’ being the most important.
-In addition to that, learn how to count in local language.
-Don’t bother with the names of common food – because you’re eventually going to recognise them, but numbers help you do a lot – particularly if you’re a backpacker.
+However, learning a few basic phrases is important and isn’t much of a tall order.
+Phrases likes Hello.
+How are you.
+How much is it.
+Thank you and Goodbye – can make your journey a lot smoother.
+In addition to that, learn how to count in the local language.
+Don’t bother with the names of common food because you’re eventually going to recognise them, but numbers help you do a lot – particularly if you’re a backpacker.

 All this can usually be mastered within a few days.
 Progressing from there, to a level where you can get around on a daily basis in the local language (ie. ask around for cheap hotels, make simple conversation about yourself with people you meet, go and bargain in the market) usually requires some effort, and you master that on your own.

-So as I said, I don’t believe it’s so much ‘Important’ to speak a local language when visiting a new place, but I strongly recommend learning a few local phrases.
-You can impress local people so much easily by saying a few words in their language.
+So as I said, I don’t believe it’s so ‘Important’ to speak a local language when visiting a new place, but I strongly recommend learning a few local phrases.
+You can moreover impress locals so easily by saying a few words in their language.
 I can say please, thank you, hello and goodbye in around 20 different Indian languages, in addition to Thai, Khmer and Dzonkha.
 In Thai, I can even string a few sentences together.

 What If You Still Can’t Speak A Word In The Local Language